 Language

-The official language in Greece is Greek.
+The official language in Greece is Greek and English.

 Cost of living in Greece

-The cost of living in Greece is approximately 10 percent less than the UK.
 Prices in Greece usually include service charges although it is normal to leave loose change as well.

 What to bring